December 1, 2025

 If you’d like support with your LOCI or your Regular Decision applications, feel free to reach out.

-If you applied ED or EA at Northeastern, the admissions committee may decide to:
+If you applied ED I, ED II, or EA to Northeastern, the admissions committee may issue one of three decisions:

 Northeastern’s overall acceptance rate for the Class of 2028 was 5.65%.